CDOT-EDX/edx_mfu/README.md

 5. Change Advanced Settings
     1. Open a course you are authoring and select "Settings" ⇒ "Advanced Settings
     2. Navigate to the section titled “Advanced Modules”
-    3. Add “edx_sga” to module list.
+    3. Add “edx_mfu” to module list.
     4. Now when you add an “Advanced” unit in Studio, “Staff Graded Assignment” will be an option.

 ![image](/../screenshots/img/screenshot-studio-new-unit.png?raw=tru)